 Typically our data elements will be n-tuples.
 These can be thought of as points in n-space or as n-dimensional vectors.
 Each dimension can represent some characteristic of the data elements under consideration.
 Distance will typically be the Euclidean distance (or a weighted version of this distance) as described below.
 Thus data elements that most share these characteristics will belong to the same cluster.

-We also describe a simpler, one-dimensional clustering algorithm called Jenks Natural Breaks.
+We can also use k-means clustering for one-dimensional data.
+But we also describe a simpler, one-dimensional clustering algorithm called Jenks Natural Breaks.

 Topics